We live in an age of disruption – and that's a good thing.

 The days of a middleman financial advisor or broker will diminish this decade.

-Big data-enabled AI is going to make everything cheaper, faster and better for you, the consumer.
+Big data-enabled AI technology is going to make everything cheaper, faster and better for you, the consumer.

 As just one example, my friends at IBM Watson have been developing finance applications for the Watson ecosystem which, in my opinion, are excellent.